SaitDev/dev-container/mdaq/README.md

-- make sure .ssh folder is chown by the same user with the one used by intellij remote
+- make sure .ssh folder is chown by the same user with the one used by intellij remote, and chmod 600
+- ensure permissions on caches maven/gradle, maybe just chmod 777